Coy Fish (Koi): Complete Care Guide for Ponds and Tanks

 Setting Up a Koi Pond: Size, Filtration, and Water Quality

 A proper koi pond requires at minimum 1,000 gallons, with 250 gallons allocated per adult koi as the widely accepted rule.
-Undersized ponds are the leading cause of preventable koi death among new keepers.
+Undersized ponds are the leading cause of preventable koi death among new keepers — not because koi need "space to swim," but because water volume directly determines how quickly waste compounds reach toxic thresholds.

 Pond Size and Depth Requirements

-- Minimum depth: 3 feet (protects against herons and prevents full freeze in winter)
+- Minimum depth: 3 feet (protects against herons, prevents full freeze in winter, and creates a thermal refuge zone where koi can overwinter safely at the warmer bottom layer)

 - Minimum volume: 1,000 gallons for a starter pond with 3–4 koi